xllifycom/xllify-build/README.md

 ## Caveats

-- In alpha, built .xll files are not signed.
+- .xll files are not signed.
 This may trigger a warning when you load them into Excel.
 See https://support.microsoft.com/en-gb/topic/excel-is-blocking-untrusted-xll-add-ins-by-default-1e3752e2-1177-4444-a807-7b700266a6fb about ways to work around this for now.
+Support for custom signing certificates is coming soon.